 FAQs on lists of financial institutions

-What is the difference between the list of monetary financial institutions and the list of monetary financial institutions and institutions subject to minimum reserves?
+What is the difference between the list of monetary financial institutions (MFIs) and the list of credit institutions subject to minimum reserve requirements?

 Can financial institution identifiers change?

 Although only applied in rare circumstances, national central banks (NCBs) can decide to change the identifier assigned to a financial institution resident in their jurisdiction.
 This can be due, e.g., to a major internal re-organisation in the national statistical reporting systems.
 A list of the changes which occurred in the past is available here:

 - List of financial institutions with changed identifiers, last update 27 June 2018